belkhir-aziz/churn-solution/README.md

 # Churn-solution
-This project provides a real solution for companies which suffer from the churn:Nowadays, many entrepreneurs have tended to use the ML model to detect client with bad behavior, in order to give them new offers and opportunities convince them not to leave.
+This project provides a real solution for companies which suffer from the churn: Nowadays, many entrepreneurs have tended to use the ML model to detect client with bad behavior, in order to give them new offers and opportunities convince them not to leave.
 This act appears simple and worth it, but it can cost much resources without getting any effective result.
 So choosing a good strategy to give offers is so important as it can lead to a successful process.

 ### Prerequisites
 -machine learning model (tree solution)